- What's new

 So, let’s take a minute to define the results and risks to get a better understanding of the output v4 validations provides you.

-For starters, the result parameter can take one of four values described in the table below.
+For starters, the result parameter can take one of four values described below.
 This is the definitive answer for whether or not a sender should use an address and replaces the is_valid parameter in v3 validations.

-The risk parameter can take one of three values, described in the table below.
+The risk parameter can take one of three values, described below.
 Risk helps senders understand how sending to an address may impact reputation or the potential impact of allowing a user onto a platform.

 Here are some examples of what these results look like to give you a better idea of what to expect.
 To start, we’re going to try a valid email address that happens to be role-based, like email@example.com: